Pros and Cons of Prepaid Cards and What to Know

 Don’t Affect Credit Scores

-As we mentioned earlier, having a prepaid debit card doesn’t have an impact on your credit score.
+As we mentioned earlier, having a prepaid card doesn’t have an impact on your credit score.
 Depending on your financial situation and goals, that could be a benefit, but a drawback, too.

-The provider of the prepaid debit card will not report any of your payment activity to credit bureaus.
-So if you’re looking to strengthen that score, a debit card might not be the best choice.
+The provider of the prepaid card will not report any of your payment activity to credit bureaus.
+So if you’re looking to strengthen that score, a card might not be the best choice.

-The BusyKid Spend Card
+The BusyKid Visa Prepaid Card

-If the reason you’re looking to get a prepaid debit card is to give your family and children spending freedom – consider the BusyKid Debit Card for kids.
+If the reason you’re looking to get a prepaid card is to give your family and children spending freedom – consider the BusyKid Card for kids.
 It will give your children freedom while being secure and convenient.

 It’s simple to use and helps streamline the entire process of chores to spending as parents can add allowance in just a few seconds.
-What’s more the BusyKid Debit Card is backed by Visa Zero Liability policy.
+What’s more the BusyKid Card is backed by Visa Zero Liability policy.
 If the card gets temporarily misplaced or lost, parents can lock them with just a press of a button.

 custom debit cards